isomerpages/gb-assist/_productivity-solutions-grant/5-faqs.md

 #### 5. It was announced in Budget 2020 on PSG expansion to include job redesign consultancy services.
 Where can I find out more information on this?

 The PSG will be expanded beyond the adoption of IT solutions and equipment, to include consultancy services.
-Firms will be able to tap on PSG for job redesign consultancy support, funded at up to 70% of qualifying cost, capped at $30,000 per company.
+Firms will be able to tap on PSG for job redesign consultancy support, funded at up to 80% of qualifying cost, capped at $30,000 per company.

 As part of the enhancement to the existing PSG, job redesign under PSG (PSG-JR) aims to make redesigning jobs easier by providing enterprises with JR consultancy support to complement and drive both their business and workforce transformation.

-PSG-JR will be open for application in the second half of 2020.
-Companies who are interested to apply for PSG-JR consultancy support can submit their application on the Business Grants Portal (BGP) when applications are open.
+PSG-JR is open for application since 1 December 2020.
+Companies who are interested to apply for PSG-JR consultancy support can submit their application on Business Grant portal.
 Companies will need to register for a CorpPass account to transact on the portal.

-More details will be made available by WSG in due course.
+For more information on PSG-JR, please refer to <a href="https://www.wsg.gov.sg/productivity-solutions-grant-job-redesign.html" target="_blank" style="color:#037e8a">https://www.wsg.gov.sg/productivity-solutions-grant-job-redesign.html</a> or to contact SNEF at psgjr@snef.org.sg or +65 6827 6910.